-- (b) The Power System Controller shall maintain the frequency on islanded region and sub-systems in accordance with clause 4.3 of this Code. - (c) The Power System Controller shall correct the time error of an islanded system prior to reconnection to the Grid System - (d) The Power System Controller shall reconnect islanded systems to the Grid System as practicable.
+- (a) The Power System Controller shall maintain the frequency on islanded region and subsystems in accordance with clause 4.3 of this Code. - (b) The Power System Controller shall correct the time error of an islanded system prior to reconnection to the Grid System - (c) The Power System Controller shall reconnect islanded systems to the Grid System as practicable.